zeropointnine/tts-audiobook-tool/README.md

 ### Oute TTS model configuration

-The Oute TTS model requires some configuration, as it supports multiple backends and more than one model flavor, which can greatly affect inference speed and also output quality.
-You will want to review and hand-edit the Python file **`config_oute.py`** accordingly.
+Running the app optimally with Oute TTS requires extra steps due to the way the model supports multiple backends and different model sizes and quantizations.
+You will need to review and hand-edit the Python file **`config_oute.py`** accordingly.

 The [OuteTTS Github project page](https://github.com/edwko/OuteTTS) documents these various options.
-That being said, here are some recommendations, based on my own tests up to this point...
+Here are some recommendations, based on my own tests up to this point...

 **Nvidia (CUDA) cards:**

-Install Pytorch with CUDA in the normal fashion: Uninstall the vanilla version (`pytorch uninstall torch torchvision torchaudio`) and then [install](https://pytorch.org/get-started/locally/) the CUDA-enabled version.
+Uninstall the vanilla version of pytorch (`pytorch uninstall torch torchvision torchaudio`) and then [install](https://pytorch.org/get-started/locally/) the CUDA-enabled version.

-Prefer the *ExLllama2* backend if at all possible: (`backend=outetts.Backend.EXL2`).
-See the example config in `config_oute.py`.
-However, this requires successfully installing into the environment three extra things: the exllama2 library (`pip install exllamav2`); [Flash Attention](https://github.com/Dao-AILab/flash-attention?tab=readme-ov-file#installation-and-features); and Triton (eg, `pip install triton-windows==3.2.0.post19`).
+Prefer the *ExLllama2* backend if at all possible: `backend=outetts.Backend.EXL2` (See the example config in `config_oute.py`).
+However, this requires successfully installing into the environment three extra things: the exllama2 library (`pip install exllamav2`); [Flash Attention](https://github.com/Dao-AILab/flash-attention?tab=readme-ov-file#installation-and-features); and Triton (eg, on Windows, `pip install triton-windows==3.2.0.post19`).

-Alternatively, `Backend.HF` is also hardware accelerated but maybe 50% slower.
+Alternatively, `Backend.HF` is also hardware accelerated but considerably slower.

 I couldn't get acceleration going using `Backend.LLAMACPP` but I'm not sure if that's just be me.